dhtech/alertsquarer/README.md

 ```

 ### Blacklist kernel module
-The matrix driver doesn't work when the module `snd_bcm2835` is loaded so it needs to be blacklisted.
+The matrix driver doesn't work *at all* when the module `snd_bcm2835` is loaded so it needs to be blacklisted.

 ```
 echo "blacklist snd_bcm2835" > /etc/modprobe.d/no_rpi_sound.conf